arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

   I hypothesize high error rate (despite CNN filtering) is connected to spectral overlaps.

-Scope of experiments is different: Periscope covers 20k genes with 4 guides, while largest experiment in CP-POSH targets druggable genome - 1.6k genes with 10 guides each.
+Scope of experiments is different: Periscope covers 20k genes with 4 guides, while largest experiment in CP-POSH targets druggable genome &mdash; 1.6k genes with 10 guides each.

 ## Phenotypic pipeline and analysis